JUVOJustin/wordpress-dev-llm-rules/README.md

 ## 🚀 Quick Start

+### Instruct AI to setup rules
+My plugin boilerplate uses this command to instruct AI to clone and add the rules: https://raw.githubusercontent.com/JUVOJustin/wordpress-plugin-boilerplate/refs/heads/main/.opencode/command/rules-upsert.md

+This command is setup for github copilot and opencode integration.
+You can adjust the folders to your setup

 ### For LLM Integration

 * **Copying Rules**: You can copy rules from this repository to your LLM integration tool.
 Full control over the rules you want to use!